-‘Survivor 37’ Castaway John Hennigan Felt ‘Guilty’ About Voting For Christian
+‘Survivor 37’ Castaway John Hennigan Felt ‘Guilty’ About Voting For Christian [SPOILERS]

-In his Ponderosa interview video – which can be viewed at the top of this article – Survivor: David vs. Goliath castaway, John Hennigan, admitted that the decision to vote to evict Christian from the tribe after forming such a strong bond with him left him feeling incredibly guilty.
+In his Ponderosa interview video – which can be viewed at the top of this article – Survivor: David vs. Goliath castaway John Hennigan admitted that the decision to vote to evict Christian from the tribe after forming such a strong bond with him left him feeling incredibly guilty.

 Warning: The rest of this article contains spoilers from this week’s episode.